aquaticus/nexus433/README.md

 By default build script detects the board type and sets `GPIOD_DEFAULT_PIN`.
 This selects pin when no configuration is available or pin was not set by -p/--pin option.

-Currently Raspberry Pi and Orange Pi boards are recognized.
-Actually these parameters can be easily overridden in configuration INI file, so no problem when board is unrecognized.
+Currently, Raspberry Pi and Orange Pi boards are recognized.
+Actually, these parameters can be easily overridden in the configuration INI file, so no problem when the board is unrecognized.
 When the project is cross compiled it may be useful to force board type by passing to `cmake` `-DBOARD=RASPBERRYPI` or `-DBOARD=ORANGEPI`.
-Even when target board is set, executable is still portable as the only board specific only parameter is default pin number.
+Even when the target board is set, the executable is still portable as the only board specific only parameter is default pin number.

 ## Debugging

-To debug application, first generate DEBUG configuration and then compile
+To debug the application, first generate DEBUG configuration and then compile
 ```bash
 mkdir debug
 cd debug